cjbassi/gotop/README.md

     - command line option to set polling interval for CPU and mem
     - command line option to only show processes, CPU, and mem
     - zooming in and out of graphs
-    - gopsutil issue for darwin i386
+    - gopsutil cross-compiling issue on Linux amd64 for darwin i386
-* cleaning up code
+* code cleanup
     - termui buffers should ignore setting characters outside the widget area
         - ignore writes or give an error?
     - termui Blocks should be indexed at 0, and maybe change their X and Y variables too